The origin of extreme N-emitters in star-forming galaxies at z$<$0.5 with DESI DR1: Probing the nature of extreme N-emitters at low redshift with GCE models

 \begin{itemize} \item {\it Single starburst without outflow}: The pink shaded area in Figure~\ref{Fig:model} shows the range of single-burst models for 3 Gyr after the onset of star formation, with varying star formation timescale from $\tau_{\rm s}\!=$\,0.1 to 30 Gyr.
 The model with $\tau_{\rm s}\!=$\,0.1 Gyr corresponds to the highest star formation efficiency among the models and is located at the metal-rich edge.
 The inflow timescale is fixed to $\tau_{\rm i}=0.1$ Gyr as it does not change the elemental abundance tracks at all.

 \item {\it Single starburst with outflow}: The yellow shaded area in Figure~\ref{Fig:model} shows single-burst strong-outflow models with $\tau_{\rm o}=\tau_{\rm i}=0.1$ Gyr, again varying $\tau_{\rm s}$ from 0.1 to 30 Gyr, which can produce high N/O ratios over a wide range of O/H. With outflows, N/O ratios becomes higher due to loss of O and can explain {\it all} high N/O values in SFGs.
 Note that, with a longer $\tau_{\rm o}$ value, i.e. weaker outflow, the yellow area approaches to the pink area.
+With these outflows, N/O becomes higher mainly with the delayed N enrichment from AGB stars.

 \item {\it Dual starburst with outflow}: There is another way to produce high N/O at low metallicities -- a dual starburst \citep{Kobayashi24}.
 The black solid lines in Figure~\ref{Fig:model} show the star formation (observable) episodes of a dual starburst model; both bursts have the same star-formation timescale $\rm\tau_s=10$~Gyr but the infall timescales are $\rm\tau_i=0.1$ and 0.2 Gyr, respectively, and the outflow timescales are $\rm\tau_o=0.5$ and 0.1 Gyr, respectively, which results in the second burst being only a third of the SFR of the first one.
 The full evolutionary track is shown in the inset of Figure~\ref{Fig:model} in the 12+log(O/H) vs log(N/O) plane, where the thick solid lines show the locus associated with each of the bursts of star formation that have observable number of stars.
 The loop is the signature of ISM dilution following gas infall prior to the start of the second burst.
 During the first burst, even with moderate outflow, the model locus traces an increasing N/O with rapidly increasing O/H (the right-most thick line).
 Then, the secondary inflow of primordial gas dilute the ISM, suddenly decreasing O/H (the narrow horizontal line).
 CCSNe from the secondary star burst increase O, causing the rapid decrease of N/O while increasing O/H (the left-most narrow line).
 Finally AGB stars from secondary star burst enhance N, causing the increase of N/O (the inner thick line). \end{itemize}